jhlywa/chess.js/CONTRIBUTING.md

 `npm run api:check`.

-If there are any changes, you will need to check that they are intended and properly documented (see the next section).
+If there are any changes, you will need to check that they are intended and properly documented.
+To see the exact changes that have been detected you can do a diff between `temp/chess.js.api.md` (new version) and `etc/chess.js.api.md` (old version).
 Once you are happy with them run `npm run api:update` to confirm the changes.

 ### Documentation